-For original article in Portuguese in Vidiga! click here.
+For the original by Camila Coelho in Portuguese on Globo Esporte click here.

-For original article in Portuguese in Carta Capital click here.
+For original article by Júlia Dias Carneiro in Portuguese on BBC Brasil click here.

 After a week of meetings in Brazil, the Secretary General of Amnesty Internacional, Salil Shetty, demanded an end to police impunity and a greater consistency in the protection of human rights, affirming that both the favelas of Rio and the indigenous communities of Mato Grosso do Sul appear to be “weak zones of human rights.”

 “It is as if these people were not even in Brazil.
 Different rules apply there.
 They live in war zones where their human rights are suspended,” said Shetty.

 During an interview with BBC Brasil, More >

 In a city full of beautiful distractions—nature, people, music—it is often easy to forget what is going on beneath your feet.
 However, for officially more than a quarter of the population in Rio de Janeiro, but likely much more, what is happening, or more appropriately, not happening, is difficult to ignore.
 According to the Ministry of Cities, 30% of the population in Rio de Janeiro is not connected to a formal sanitation system, and even in areas with formal connections, only about half of sewage waste is treated before entering into waterways and eventually the ocean.